 For writers, graphic designers, web developers, and coders, the transition was pretty easy.
 But for age-old professions like teaching, sales, and human resources, not having the face-to-face element was unnatural and harder to become accustomed to.
 Fast-forward to the present day and the world is opening back up, schools are inviting their teachers back and offices want their employees back at their desks.

 The problem is, while many professionals are being offered the chance to ease back into office life, an overwhelming majority of them simply can’t imagine going back to the old ways.
 In fact, the number of remote workers continues to grow.

 2020 saw people forced to work at home from a laptop.
-2021 saw people choose it.
-2022 will see more people than ever learning and developing the skills they need so that they can get a remote position and leverage the benefits it brings.
+2021 and 2022 saw people choose it.
+2023 will see more people than ever learning and developing the skills they need so that they can get a remote position and leverage the benefits it brings.
 This is happening both internally and externally, so how do L&D teams navigate it?